Dealing with procrastination: Why it happens and how to fix it

 World’s most famous procrastinators

-Average Joes and Janes seem to procrastinate on an everyday level – but that doesn’t mean famous people are exempt from the habit.
-Many of them have procrastinated while working on matters that made them famous in the first place, namely:
+Sometimes, procrastination happens to famous people.
+Many of them have procrastinated while working on matters that made them famous in the first place.

 Abraham Lincoln’s Gettysburg Address is a crucial moment in American history, as far as speeches go — and Lincoln finished the iconic address the morning he gave it.
 However, despite popular myths, he didn’t write it on an envelope during the train ride to the event.

 This delay in writing happened because Lincoln allegedly didn’t want to write anything down before he had formulated the speech in his head.
 So, he only finished his closing thoughts the evening before, and only finalized the entire piece at that very morning when the address was to take place.